 At midnight, Rat and Eddie Diamond go to check on him.
 They hear crazy, atonal music coming from the hootch, and a woman singing.

-Fossie recognizes the woman's voice as Mary Anne's (well, and there are no other women around anyway).
+Fossie recognizes the woman's voice as Mary Anne's (and, well, there are no other women around anyway).
 The singing gets louder and crazier, and Fossie runs into the hootch.
 Rat and Eddie follow.

 The next scene is definitely the creepiest scene in this entire book, and very possibly the creepiest scene in any book ever, so just prepare yourself.
 And we couldn't possibly do the creepiness of this justice, so you should really go read it right now.
 Still, we'll try to give a summary.